acute myelocytic leukemia.

 dissociative a.
 Amnesia for important personal information, usually of a traumatic or stressful nature, that is too extensive to be explained by ordinary forgetfulness.
 SYN: psychogenic amnesia.

 post-traumatic a.
 ABBR: PTA.
 Amnesia, agitation, and confusion affecting a patient with traumatic brain injury (TBI) soon after the injury or on awakening from coma.
-Edema, hemorrhage, contusions, shearing of axons, and metabolic disturbances impair the ability of the brain to process ...
+Edema, hemorrhage, contusions, shearing of axons, and ...